zahiruliman/llm-prompt-training/training-materials/06_technique_reverse_engineering.md

 ### **Challenge:** Replicate Professional Government Style

 #### **Government Documentation Scenario:**
-You've been provided with a well-formatted Ministry of Transport project proposal document and need to create a new Jabatan Kerja Raya (JKR) infrastructure SKB using the same professional style and formatting standards.
+You've been provided with a well-formatted Ministry of Transport project proposal document and need to create a new Jabatan Kerja Raya (JKR) infrastructure BRS using the same professional style and formatting standards.

 #### **Your Mission:**
-Working in pairs, create a complete reverse engineering prompt that will teach AIDevX to replicate the ministry's documentation style for a new highway maintenance system SKB.
+Working in pairs, create a complete reverse engineering prompt that will teach AIDevX to replicate the ministry's documentation style for a new highway maintenance system BRS.

 **Required Elements:**
 1. **Style Template Analysis** - Identify key formatting patterns in the provided template